amolsood/notes/AWS/EC2/Highlights.md

 - All outbound traffic is allowed
 - Multiple Security groups can be attached to an EC2 instance
 - Changes to security group takes effect immediately on running instances
+- You can specify rules for both inbound and outbound traffic
+- You can specify allow rules but not deny rules

 ### BootStrap Scripts